wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

     _Connecting to a SQL Server database_

 1. Enter "PowerBILabUser" (without quotation marks) as the username and "PowerBI_1" (again without quotation marks) as the password.
-Then click **Sign in** to connect to Azure SQL Data Warehouse.
+Then click **Sign in** to connect to Azure SQL Data Warehouse and the Adventure Works database.

     ![Entering SQL Server credentials](Images/portal-enter-credentials.png)